MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-role-entra-id.md

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name for display to users of the app, for example `java-servlet-webapp-roles`.
+   - In the **Name** section, enter a meaningful application name for display to users of the app - for example, `java-servlet-webapp-roles`.
    - Under **Supported account types**, select an option.
      - Select **Accounts in this organizational directory only** if you're building an application for use only by users in your tenant (**single-tenant**).
    - In the **Redirect URI** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/msal4j-servlet-roles/auth/redirect`.